-The stock picks from Motley Fool Stock Advisor in 2017 stongly outperformed the market in nearly every category.
-The annualized returns on the new recommendations beat the market by 172% at the 3rd year and the Best Buys beat the market by 64% in the same period.
+The stock picks from Motley Fool Stock Advisor in 2017 strongly outperformed the market in nearly every category.
+The annualized returns on the new recommendations beat the market by 172% in the 3rd year and the Best Buys beat the market by 64% in the same period.

-Stock Advisor continues to prove itself to be an invaluable source for oriented growth investing recommendations.
-And each year they continues to add exponentionally more value through all the additional resources like daily market briefings, webcasts, market research and more frequenty updates and coverage on new and past recommendations.
+Stock Advisor continue to prove itself to be an invaluable source for oriented growth investing recommendations.
+And each year they continue to add exponentially more value through all the additional resources like daily market briefings, webcasts, market research and more frequent updates and coverage on new and past recommendations.

-For serious investors just getting started or those with years and decades of experience we believe Stock Advisor is a great investing companion well worth the $99/year (for new members).
+For serious investors just getting started or those with years and decades of experience we believed Stock Advisor is a great investing companion well worth the $99/year (for new members).